 Pros of crowdfunding explained

-Crowdfunding can be a great opportunity to obtain funds for your business.
-Funds raised can be put toward developing products, growing your team, or promoting a new idea.
-It is an alternative to getting a small business loan for businesses that may not qualify and allows for networking opportunities with investors.
+The main advantages of crowdfunding are that it can be a great opportunity to obtain funds and promote your business.
+Funds raised can be used to develop products, grow your team, or promote a new idea.
+It is an alternative to getting a small business loan for businesses that may not qualify, and allows for networking opportunities with investors.

 1. More flexible funding terms